Emma Frost

 Emma Grace Frost is a character appearing in American comic books published by Marvel Comics.
 Created by writer Chris Claremont and artist/co-writer John Byrne, the character first appeared in The Uncanny X-Men #129 (January 1980).
-She belongs to a subspecies of humans called mutants, who are born with superhuman abilities.
-Emma Frost, also known as the White Queen, has evolved from a supervillain and foe of the X-Men, to becoming a superhero, one of the X-Men's most central members and leaders.
+She belongs to a subspecies of humans called mutants who are born with superhuman abilities.
 Her mutation grants her high-level telepathic abilities and the power to turn into organic diamond.
+Emma Frost has evolved from a supervillain and foe of the X-Men to becoming a superhero and one of the team's most central members and leaders.
+The character has also been known as the White Queen of the Hellfire Club.

-Emma Frost has been described as one of Marvel's most notable and powerful female heroes, being labelled as a femme fatale.
+Emma Frost has been described as one of Marvel's most notable and powerful female heroes, being labeled as a femme fatale.

-The character appears in many adaptations of the X-Men properties, such as video games, animated programs, and she is portrayed by Tahyna Tozzi in the live-action film X-Men Origins: Wolverine (as Emma Silverfox), and by January Jones in X-Men: First Class.
+Since her original introduction in comics, Frost has been featured in various other Marvel-licensed products, including video games, animated television series, and merchandise such as trading cards.
+In particular, she was portrayed by Finola Hughes in the television pilot Generation X. Subsequently, she appeared in the films X-Men Origins: Wolverine, portrayed by Tahyna Tozzi, and X-Men: First Class, portrayed by January Jones.